Delayed-choice quantum eraser: Consensus: no retrocausality

-Against consensus

-Despite Eberhard's proof, some physicists have speculated that these experiments might be changed in a way that would be consistent with previous experiments, yet which could allow for experimental causality violations.

 Other delayed-choice quantum-eraser experiments

-Many refinements and extensions of Kim et al. delayed-choice quantum eraser have been performed or proposed.
-Only a small sampling of reports and proposals are given here:

 Scarcelli et al. (2007) reported on a delayed-choice quantum-eraser experiment based on a two-photon imaging scheme.
 After detecting a photon passed through a double-slit, a random delayed choice was made to erase or not erase the which-path information by the measurement of its distant entangled twin; the particle-like and wave-like behavior of the photon were then recorded simultaneously and respectively by only one set of joint detectors.

 Peruzzo et al. (2012) have reported on a quantum delayed-choice experiment based on a quantum-controlled beam splitter, in which particle and wave behaviors were investigated simultaneously.
 The quantum nature of the photon's behavior was tested with a Bell inequality, which replaced the delayed choice of the observer.

 Rezai et al. (2018) have combined the Hong-Ou-Mandel interference with a delayed choice quantum eraser.
 They impose two incompatible photons onto a beam-splitter, such that no interference pattern could be observed.
 When the output ports are monitored in an integrated fashion (i.e. counting all the clicks), no interference occurs.
 Only when the outcoming photons are polarization analysed and the right subset is selected, quantum interference in the form of a Hong-Ou-Mandel dip occurs.

 The construction of solid-state electronic Mach–Zehnder interferometers (MZI) has led to proposals to use them in electronic versions of quantum-eraser experiments.
 This would be achieved by Coulomb coupling to a second electronic MZI acting as a detector.

 Entangled pairs of neutral kaons have also been examined and found suitable for investigations using quantum marking and quantum-erasure techniques.

 A quantum eraser has been proposed using a modified Stern-Gerlach setup.
 In this proposal, no coincident counting is required, and quantum erasure is accomplished by applying an additional Stern-Gerlach magnetic field.